chancesmith/chance-smith-gatsby-blog/content/blog/rapid-prototyping-framework/index.md

 Continue reading if you have a big problem to solve, want to reduce the risk, and want a safe area to practice, a place you can't fail.

+Continue reading if you are new to prototyping or want to improve your prototyping process.

+## We prototyped a game

 Many years ago, we were approached to build [The FunFact Game](https://apps.apple.com/us/app/fun-fact-best-party-game-app/id1525612753), a fun digital game to break the ice among small in-person parties.
 There were many challenges we would have to overcome; commerce, game rules, virality, and user engagement, to name a few.
 We were excited and needed tools and exercises to solve these problems faster.
 We first reached for Rapid Prototyping.
 Let's break it down.

 **Prototyping** – a sample & design of a new product built to evaluate a concept or procedure.
 Some